jonasraoni/ocs-to-ojs/README.md

 > The papers which were imported successfully will be moved to the folder `${DATA_PATH}/processed-papers`.

 Setup all arguments and execute the `${OCS_TO_OJS_PATH}/import.php` script, at the end you should see the message `Import finished with success`.

+Check if there are not errors/warnings at the script output, perhaps some manual fixes will be needed.

 Now you can delete the `${DATA_PATH}` and revert the `[debug].display_errors` back to `Off`.